 Most weeks, each student group will be given a printout of an un-keyed colored map and challenged to discern what it is that the map is showing.
 The goal will be to challenge students on both their internet research skills, global knowledge and creativity.
 Unsuccessful guesses will receive partial credit, provided they are well thought out and explained, and bonus points will be awarded successfully discerning the map’s meaning while adjusting for difficulty -- the fewer the groups who guess correctly, the greater the prize.

-Propaganda Assignments
+Propaganda Assignment

 In week four, students will be expected to scour the internet to find the most interesting headline from one of the international propaganda outfits we will be discussing in class.
 Students will be expected to send in their selection by 5PM in the afternoon the Wednesday prior to class.
 Failure to do so, or else tardy submission, will result in adverse affects upon a student’s participation grade.